banos/xxtmp-testmvc/readme.md

 Backbone, Ember, AngularJS... the list of new and stable solutions goes on and on, but just how do you decide on which to use in a sea of so many options?

-To help solve this problem, we created TodoMVC - a project which offers the same Todo application implemented using MV* concepts in most of the popular JavaScript MV\* frameworks of today.
+To help solve this problem, we created TobuyMVC - a project which offers the same Tobuy application implemented using MV* concepts in most of the popular JavaScript MV\* frameworks of today.

 ## Team

-TodoMVC would not be possible without a strong team of [contributors](https://github.com/tastejs/tobuymvc/contributors) helping push the project forward each day.
+TobuyMVC would not be possible without a strong team of [contributors](https://github.com/tastejs/tobuymvc/contributors) helping push the project forward each day.
 Additionally, we have a core project team composed of:

 #### [Addy Osmani](https://github.com/addyosmani) - Founder/Lead

 <img align="left" width="40" height="40" src="https://www.gravatar.com/avatar/96270e4c3e5e9806cf7245475c00b275.png?s=40">
-  Addy is a Software Engineer at Google who originally created TodoMVC.
+  Addy is a Software Engineer at Google who originally created TobuyMVC.
 He oversees the project direction, maintenance and organizes the planning and development efforts of the team.

 #### [Sindre Sorhus](https://github.com/sindresorhus) - Lead Developer

 <img align="left" width="40" height="40" src="https://www.gravatar.com/avatar/d36a92237c75c5337c17b60d90686bf9.png?s=40">
 Sindre is a Web Developer who leads core development, quality control and application design for the project.
 His engineering contributions have helped us ensure consistency and best practices are enforced wherever possible.
-Sindre also leads up development of the TodoMVC application spec.
+Sindre also leads up development of the TobuyMVC application spec.

 #### [Pascal Hartig](https://github.com/passy) - Developer

 <img align="left" width="40" height="40" src="https://www.gravatar.com/avatar/be451fcdbf0e5ff07f23ed16cb5c90a3.png?s=40">
 Pascal is a Software Engineer at Twitter with a deep passion for consistency.
-He watches pull requests and helps developers getting their contributions integrated with TodoMVC.
+He watches pull requests and helps developers getting their contributions integrated with TobuyMVC.

 #### [Stephen Sawchuk](https://github.com/stephenplusplus) - Developer